HayonCS/ea-app/README.md

 - On the left toolbar in VSCode, click on `Remote Explorer`.
 - Select `WSL Targets` from the drop down at the top.
 Select the `Ubuntu` distro and click the Connect button.
 The tooltip should say `Connect To WSL`.
 This will open a new instance of VSCode inside the WSL2 environment.
 You can close your old instance of VSCode.
 - Click on `Remote Explorer` in the left toolbar again.
 This time select `Containers` from the drop down at the top.
 A list should populate showing all the Docker containers running in the WSL2 environment.
-- Click on the main development container, i.e. `/tpe_dev_1`.
+- Click on the main development container, i.e. `/eabackend_dev_1`.
 - Click the button on the selected container that looks like a new window icon.
 The tooltip should say `Attach to Container`.
 - This will open a new instance of VSCode.
 You can close your old instance of VSCode.
 - Select `Open folder...` and choose `/home/dev/app`.
-You now have a TPE Linux development environment within a Docker container running inside WSL2 on Windows.
+You now have a EABackEnd Linux development environment within a Docker container running inside WSL2 on Windows.
 - If you open a terminal in VSCode, it will now give you a prompt with direct access to the dev container and the Linux filesystem.

 ### VSCode Extensions